Facebook Pixel Featured Blog Archives - Mortgage Broker in Scottsdale Offers Bank Statement Loans

 • Points and fees: Lenders may charge points and fees, upfront costs added to your loan.
 Comparing these costs between lenders ensures you get the best deal.

 • Loan term: This is the length of time you have to repay your loan.
-A longer loan term may result in a lower monthly payment, but you’ll pay more in interest over the life of the loan.
+A longer loan term may result in a lower monthly payment.
+But you’ll pay more in interest over the life of the loan.

 • Closing costs: These are the costs of closing your loan, such as appraisal, title insurance, and attorney fees.
 Comparing closing costs between lenders is essential to ensure you’re not overpaying.